ModumUnlimited/StudyMaterials/Diskrete Mathematik/README.md

 The repo contains:

 - Solutions to weekly homework.
-- A summary (6 pages long) that is still undergoing big changes.
+- A summary (6 pages long) that is still undergoing big changes. -> added a lot of examples from old exams, since Prof. Maurer likes to "recycle" old exam questions.